craigbarnes/dte/docs/dte-syntax.md

 If there is no color defined for _oct_, _dec_ or _hex_ then color _numeric_ is used instead.

+See also: the [`hi`] command in [`dterc`].

 ### **list** [**-i**] _name_ _string_...

-Define a list of strings.
+Define a list of strings, for use with the [`inlist`] command.

 Example:

     list keyword if else for while do continue switch case

-Use the [`inlist`] command to test if a buffered string is in a list.

 `-i`
 :   Make list case-insensitive

 ## Conditionals

+Any number of conditionals can appear between a [`state`] command and its final [default action].

+During syntax highlighting, when a state is entered, its conditions are checked in the same order as authored.
+If a condition is met, the matching text is colored in accordance with the _emit-name_ argument and processing transitions to the _destination_ state.

+If the _emit-name_ argument of a conditional is left unspecified, the _emit-name_ (or _name_) of the _destination_ state is used instead.
+This can often be used to reduce verbosity.

+The special _destination_ state `this` can be used to jump to the current state.

 ### **bufis** [**-i**] _string_ _destination_ [_emit-name_]

-Test if buffered bytes are same as _string_.
+Test if buffered bytes are the same as _string_.
 If they are, emit _emit-name_ and jump to _destination_ state.

 `-i`